CloudFueled/aks-workshop/src/2.01 - Create a StatefulSet/Exercise/README.md

 > 📡 This will give each pod a **DNS entry** like:
 > `relay-0.relay.imperial-net.svc.cluster.local`

+You will need to create the namespace first.

 ---

 ### ⚙️ Phase II: define the StatefulSet